PolaricServer/WebConfig-plugin/README.md

 ## System requirements

-Linux/Java platform (tested with Debian/Ubuntu) with
+Linux/Java platform (tested with Debian/Ubuntu/Mint) with
 * Java Runtime environment version 7 or later.
 * Scala library version 2.8 or later.
 * polaric-aprsd and polaric-webapp installed.

 ## Installation

-We provide Debian files.
+We provide a Debian package.
 For information on getting started on a Debian/Ubuntu platform please see: http://aprs.no/dokuwiki/doku.php?id=installation

 Add the following to the server.ini file and restart: